How to Become a Notary in Massachusetts

 Is a notary journal required in Massachusetts?

-Notary journal requirements in Massachusetts:
+Notary Journal requirements for each type of notarization in Massachusetts:

 NOTE: